segmentio/segment-docs/src/connections/destinations/catalog/amplitude/index.md

 When you pass a timestamp value from the `session_id` it must be in Unix format or else it generates an error when it is delivered to Amplitude.
 For example, a date of January 1, 2020 and 9:30am UTC would be written as `2020-12-07T19:33:44+00:00` in ISO 8601, but `1577871000` in Unix epoch time.
 There are many tools and libraries available to help you convert your timestamps.

-### Setting event-level groups using .track()
+### Setting event-level groups using Track calls

-Amplitude supports setting event-level groups, meaning the group designation only applies for the specific event being logged and does not persist on the user.
-To specify these groups, provide an integration-specific `groups` property with key-value pairs corresponding to groupType-groupValue pairs you want to appear in Amplitude:
+You can use Amplitude to set event-level groups.
+This means the group designation only applies for the specific event you are recording, and doesn't persist on the user.
+To specify these groups, provide an integration-specific `groups` property with key-value pairs corresponding to the `groupType`-`groupValue` pairs you want to appear in Amplitude.

 ```js
 analytics.track("Clicked Benefits Dropdown", {